-Faculty Directors: Profs.
-Daniel Suslak, Stacie King, and Anya Royce
+Faculty Directors: Alex Elvis Badillo, Stacie King, Daniel Suslak, and Anya Royce

-Three IU anthropology faculty members will offer their summer field program in Oaxaca, Mexico for the third time in 2012.
+IU anthropology faculty members will offer the fifth summer field program in Oaxaca, Mexico in 2017.
 The course, titled “Heritage and Cultural Diversity in Oaxaca, Mexico”, was first taught in May 2008 by professors Stacie King, Anya Royce, Dan Suslak, and Catherine Tucker.
 They designed the course to introduce students to a broad range of topics within anthropology, including cultural patrimony, linguistic change, cultural diversity, economic revitalization and human-environment interactions.

-The Department of Anthropology at IU Bloomington is truly unique in the United States for having four anthropologists who conduct research in Oaxaca on the faculty.
+The Department of Anthropology at IU Bloomington is truly unique in the country for having three anthropologists who specialize in Oaxaca on the faculty.
 Each professor works in a different part of the state in different environmental zones, with indigenous peoples of different ethnicities who in some cases speak distinct languages.

 The course covers three of the four subfields of anthropology, sociocultural anthropology, archaeology, and linguistics.
-In 2012, Professor Stacie King will direct the program and will teach the course along with Professors Royce and Suslak.
+In 2017, Instructor Alex Elvis Badillo will direct the program and will teach the course along with Professors King, Suslak, Royce, and Associate Instructor Ricardo Higelin Ponce de León.
 The field program highlights the breadth and diversity of anthropology as a discipline and will give students the chance to see the how different kinds of anthropological research are conducted in a field setting.